Dispute parking tickets in St Louis in a flash

 Bear in mind that legal representation will cost you considerably more than the original price of the citation.
-However, with the world’s first robot lawyer, there is no need to spend a dime on real attorneys, as our app can handle your appeal in a few minutes for free!
+However, with the world’s first robot lawyer, there is no need to spend a dime on real attorneys, as our app can handle your appeal in a few minutes!

 How much does a parking lawyer cost in St Louis?

 Attorneys in Missouri cost between $100 and $300 per hour depending on their specialization and the severity of the violation.
 Parking tickets cost anywhere from $15 to $100 in St Louis.
 Hiring a lawyer will end up being more expensive than the ticket itself.

 There is no need to throw away your hard-earned money on fancy lawyers because with our app, you can save it by disputing your infraction, or at least significantly reducing its amount.

 What are the payment options in St Louis for citations?

 The City of St Louis offers four different ways to pay the parking infractions such as:

 - Online - by accessing the online payment application provided on the website of the Parking Violations Bureau.
 They only accept credit cards such as Visa, MasterCard, Discover, and American Express.
 Before you start the online payment procedure, prepare your ticket because you will have to insert its eight-digit number.

 - By mail - by sending your citation along with a money order, cashiers, or personal check to the following address:

 - PO Box 78459